hhaji/Deep-Learning/Recitation-Assignments/README.md

 * Write at least a paragraph regarding (the conclusion of, e.g., comparison of) your experiments and modifications.

 **Please Note**: You can find many datasets, for instance, on Kaggle.
-Moreover, <u>Try to develop better classifiers and regressors</u>.
+Moreover, <ins>Try to develop better classifiers and regressors</ins>.
 Careless model architectures and hyperparameter selections, which result in poor performance, will not be appreciated and may be scored very low!

 <-> Deadline: Thursday, Azar 4, 23:59 (Announced at Aban 20)